weppos/publicsuffix-ruby/README.md

 ## License

-*Public Suffix* is copyright (c) 2009-2012 Simone Carletti.
+Copyright (c) 2009-2012 Simone Carletti.

 This is Free Software distributed under the MIT license.